 The Audit Committee consists of five members, each of whom is independent and financially literate in accordance with National Instrument 52-110 Audit Committees.
+The Board has determined that each of the following members of Cenovus's Audit Committee qualifies as an "audit committee financial expert", as that term is defined under U.S. securities legislation: Claude Mongeau, Susan F. Dabarno, Jane E. Kinney and Wayne G. Thomson.
 The education and experience of each of the members of the Audit Committee relevant to the performance of the responsibilities as an Audit Committee member is outlined below.